gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/workshopJavaEclipse.md

 		- `attempts`
 		- `testsAttempts`

-There are 33 questions over 4 stages.
+The questions are split across multiple stages.
 Your tutor will demonstrate what should be done for the following two methods:

 1. `square(int)` in `Stage1.java` (method returning `int`), and,
 2. `isPositive(int)` in `Stage1.java`(method returning `boolean`).

+**IMPORTANT** Please note that we expect, AT MOST, the top 2% students to be able to complete questions from the final Stage.
+So don't freak out because you can't solve those.

 &nbsp;<p>